Surgery for osteosarcoma

 Surgery for metastases

-Surgery to remove cancer that has spread to the lungs must be planned very carefully.
+If the cancer has spread to the lungs, surgery must be planned very carefully.
 The doctor must have a plan in case there are more tumors than the CT scan showed.
 There could be some areas of spread that cannot be removed because they are too big or are too close to major structures in the chest, such as large blood vessels.
 Also, some patients may not be healthy enough to go through such surgery.

-A small number of osteosarcomas spread to other bones or to the kidneys, liver, or brain.
-Whether or not these tumors can be removed with surgery depends on their size, place, and other factors.
+A small number of osteosarcomas spread to other bones or to other organs like the kidneys, liver, or brain.
+Whether these tumors can be removed with surgery depends on their size, place, and other factors.